pingcap/docs/v3.1/reference/performance/optimizer-hints.md

 ### USE_INDEX_MERGE(t1, idx1, idx2)

 The `USE_INDEX_MERGE(t1, idx1, idx2)` hint tells the optimizer to access a specific table with the index merge method.
 The given list of indexes are optional parameters.
-If you explicitly specify the list, TiDB selects indexes from the list to merge index scans; if you do not give the list of indexes, TiDB selects indexes from all available indexes to merge index scans.
+If you explicitly specify the list, TiDB selects indexes from the list to build index merge; if you do not give the list of indexes, TiDB selects indexes from all available indexes to build index merge.

 {{< copyable "sql" >}}